spectman/harrisonparadise/content/resume/index.md

 # Experience

+**Operations Specialist, Metropolis** (May 2021-present, Venice CA)

+- Building a central operating team at a fast growing startup
+- Creating visual tools with Tableau
+- Learning how to adapt and wear many roles in a hyper growth startup environment

-**Operations Analyst, Five Four Group** (2020-present, Los Angeles CA)
+**Operations Analyst, Five Four Group** (Aug 2020-May 2021, Los Angeles CA)

-- Focusing on optimizing workflows for new brand partners
+- Focused on optimizing workflows for new brand partners
-- Resolving technical issues for 3PL portion of the business
+- Resolved technical issues for 3PL portion of the business
-- Managing, cleaning, and presenting large data sets
+- Managed, cleaned, and presented large data sets

-**Founder & CEO, Sewn Commerce** (2020-present, Venice Beach CA)

-- I saw too many friends creating clothing companies that lost momentum due to technical limitations
-- I created a company to assist young entrepreneurs with the business and technical aspects of the fashion industry

-**Operations Assistant, Young and Reckless** (May 2019-Oct 2020, Los Angeles CA)
+**Operations Assistant, Young and Reckless** (May 2019-Aug 2020, Los Angeles CA)

 - Led the implementation of new inventory management software
 - Optimized many daily/monthly excel tasks with VBA